-Investment decisions for the Funds are made by Austin Atlantic Asset Management Co. (the "Adviser"), a wholly-owned subsidiary of Austin Atlantic Inc., a closely-held corporation controlled by Rodger D. Shay, Jr. The Adviser, which is located at 1 Alhambra Plaza, Suite 100, Coral Gables, Florida 33134, is registered under the Investment Adviser Act of 1940, as amended, and managed, as of September 30, 2018, approximately \$146 million in assets.
-The Adviser is responsible for placing purchase and sale orders for portfolio instruments.
+Investment decisions for the Ultrashort Financing Fund are made by Austin Atlantic Asset Management Co. (the "Adviser"), a wholly-owned subsidiary of Austin Atlantic Inc., a closely-held corporation controlled by Rodger D. Shay, Jr. The Adviser oversees S2's management of the Large Cap Equity Fund's portfolio.
+The Adviser, which is located at 1 Alhambra Plaza, Suite 100, Coral Gables, Florida 33134, is registered under the Investment Advisers Act of 1940, as amended, and managed, as of September 30, 2020, approximately \$180.2 million in assets.
+The Adviser is responsible for placing purchase and sale orders for portfolio instruments for the Ultrashort Financing Fund.